 - The Trope Namer and Trope Maker comes from Greek Mythology.
 He was owned by Bellerophon, until Zeus struck them down.

-- Arguably not the Trope Maker: Flying horses have been depicted in several other cultures, such as Thailand.
+- Although he's far from the Ur Example.
+Flying horses have been depicted in several other cultures, such as Thailand.

 - Pegasus is featured in Thalia's Musings as a gift from Athena to Thalia and the other Muses.